“What does your company do?”

 3. Can they name a specific problem you solve?

-Step 1: Identify the core problem you solve Not the interesting technology.
+Step 1: Identify the core problem you solve.
+Not the interesting technology.
 Not your founding insight.
 The actual painful problem customers have.

-Step 3: Add context about who it’s for Don’t serve everyone.
+Step 3: Add context about who it’s for.
+Don’t serve everyone.
 Pick your primary ICP and speak to them.

-An unclear value proposition isn’t just a messaging problem—it’s a revenue problem.
+An unclear value proposition isn’t just a messaging problem.
+It’s a revenue problem.
 Every confused visitor who bounces is a potential customer you lost.
-Multiply that across thousands of monthly visitors, and unclear messaging becomes a six-figure mistake.
+Multiply that across thousands of monthly visitors and unclear messaging becomes a six-figure mistake.

 Want an expert analysis of your homepage’s value proposition and specific rewrites?
 Get a comprehensive audit that clarifies your messaging from a buyer’s perspective.
 Learn more at hmpgr.com.